-- (g) If unsuccessful with an attempt, the lifter does not follow himself, but must wait until the next round before he can attempt that weight again. - (h) If in a round an attempt is unsuccessful due to a wrongly loaded bar, spotter error or equipment failure, the lifter will be granted a further attempt at the correct weight.
-If the fault is a wrongly loaded bar and the attempt has not actually started, then the lifter shall be given the option of either continuing at that time or taking another attempt at the end of the round.
-In all other cases, the lifter shall take his extra attempt at the end of the round.
+- (g) If unsuccessful with an attempt, the lifter does not follow himself, but must wait until the next round before he can attempt that weight again. - (h) If in a round an attempt is unsuccessful due to a wrongly loaded bar, spotter error, equipment failure or any other fault and through no fault of his own, the lifter will be granted a further attempt at the correct weight.
+The lifter shall take his extra attempt at the end of the round except if the lift is a record attempt, the lifter shall always follow himself no matter what round it is.
 If the lifter also happens to be the last lifter in the round, he shall be granted a three minute rest prior to making his attempt, last but one in the round two minutes, last but two in the round one minute.
 In these cases where lifters are following themselves and given compensatory rest time the bar will be loaded as soon as the new attempt is turned in.
 The compensatory time will then be added to the usual one minute to begin the attempt.
 The clock will be started and the lifter will have that time to begin his attempt.
 Lifters following themselves will have four minutes time placed on the clock, during which time the lifter can begin his attempt as soon as he is ready.
 Lifters last but one in the round will be given three minutes, last but two in the round will be given two minutes, all others will be given the usual one minute to begin the attempt.
 In the third round of deadlifting and single bench press, if a lifter of any reason gets a new extra attempt by the jury, (wrongly loaded bar, spotter error or equipment failure) the lifter will be granted a further attempt at the correct weight, the lifter must be following him/herself. - (i) A lifter is permitted one change of weight on the first attempt of each lift.
 The change of weight may be higher or lower than that originally submitted and the order of lifting in the first round will change accordingly.
 If he is in the first group, this change may take place at any time up to within three minutes before the start of the first round of that lift.
 The following groups are accorded a similar privilege up to within three attempts from the end of the previous group's last round of that lift.
 Prior notice of these deadlines shall be announced by the speaker.
 If proper notice of these deadlines is not given, then an announcement authorizing such changes shall be made and a lifter may make a change within one minute of such announcement. - (j) A lifter must submit his second and third attempts within one minute of completing his preceding attempt.
 The one minute will begin from the time that the lights are activated.
 If no weight is submitted within the one-minute time allowance, the lifter will be granted a 2.5 kg increase on his next attempt.
 Should the lifter have failed his previous attempt and not submitted a weight for a further attempt within the one-minute time allowance, then the bar will be loaded to the failed weight.